 How to Self Publish on Kindle in Three Easy Steps

-If you’ve decided to self-publish your book, then the easiest way is to self publish on Kindle and Amazon’s website using Kindle Direct Publishing (KDP).
+If you’ve decided to self-publish your novel, book or short story, then the easiest way is to self publish on Kindle and Amazon’s website using Kindle Direct Publishing (KDP).

-I know the idea of self-publishing can seem a bit daunting, but it is quite straightforward really.
+I know the idea of self-publishing can seem daunting, but it’s straightforward really.
 And it’s so easy that you’d have to be crazy to pay someone to do it for you!

 So, I’ve been through the process of self-publishing on Kindle and learnt a few things.
 Now, I can share my tips, so you don’t make the same mistakes!